ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 Compared to the forward index, we have not changed the amount of information in the inverted index.
 It’s exactly the same information, only it’s been rearranged in such a way that makes a different sort of lookup very easy.

-So, what sort of processing is needed to transform a forward index into an inverted index?
+So, what type of processing is needed to transform a forward index into an inverted index?

 To answer this question, we don't actually need to know anything about distributed systems.
 This is a simple algorithmic question that can be answered by breaking the problem down into a couple of steps:

-1. For every document in the forward index, scan that document and for every word encountered, emit an intermediate key/value pair containing the word and the name of the document.
+1. For every document in the forward index:
+    * Scan that document and for every word encountered
+    * Emit an intermediate key/value pair containing the word and the name of the document
 1. Sort all the word/document pairs by word, collating the document names in which that word occurs

 ![Transform a Forward Index into an Inverted Index](./img/L20%20Inverted%20Index.png)